 What is Remote desktop software?

-Software such as AnyDesk or TeamViewer allows a person to access a computer which is not physically in the reach.
+Software such as AnyDesk or TeamViewer allows a person to access a computer that is not physically in reach.
 You can use the remote computer as you are using yours.
 According to the AnyDesk developers it uses TLS1.2 technology, which is also used for online banking services and is generally considered to be secure.
 In order to verify each connection, the RSA 2048 procedure is used for the asymmetrical key exchange.

-Not only for Linux, but AnyDesk is also available for Windows, macOS, Android, iOS, FreeBSD, Raspberry Pi and Chrome OS.
+Not only for Linux, but AnyDesk is also available for Windows, macOS, Android, iOS, FreeBSD, Raspberry Pi, and Chrome OS.

 Steps to install Anydesk in ubuntu 20.04 via terminal

-The commands are given here to download and setup AnyDesk were executed on Ubuntu 20.04, however, they can be used for Ubuntu 19.04/18.04/16.04 as well.
+The commands are given here to download and set up AnyDesk were executed on Ubuntu 20.04, however, they can be used for Ubuntu 19.04/18.04/16.04 as well.

 1. Open Command Terminal

 Go to Activities and search for Terminal or simply use the keyboard shortcut CTRL+ALT+T.

 2. Add Key

 To ensure that the AnyDesk packages we will receive are from the original sources add the following key on your Ubuntu system.